orb-lang/espalier/doc/md/grammar.md

 ### grammar_template

-  The internal function @define creates a custom environment variable, neatly sidestepping lua's pedantic insistance on prepending =local= to all values of significance.
+  The internal function @define creates a custom environment variable, neatly sidestepping lua's pedantic insistance on prepending `local` to all values of significance.